kulpojke/NEON/flux_notes.md

 (iv) the product of a constant and a variable is the constant times the mean of the variable;
 (v) the mean of the sum of two variables is the sum of their means.

 The application of the Reynolds postulates relies on the assumption of ergodicity,i.e. that the time average is related to the spacial average.
 This requires that the fluctuations are statistically stationary over the averaging time.
-(TODO: should I explaint this more?)
+(TODO: should I explain this more?)

 ### Section in the book called Scalar Definition
 Variables commonly used in literature to describe an atmospheric constituent $s$: